Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Numerical experiments in real-world social contact networks

-We start by performing some preliminary analysis of the network data to better understand the underlying graph structures.
-The overlapped network (i.e. $\sum^{78}_{t = 1} \mathbf{A}_t$) of all time steps is shown in Fig. \ref{fig:over_net}(a) where a clear community structure can be observed.
-Identifying these communities is crucial for simulating the disease spread \cite{Kiss2005}, especially for highly infectious virus like SARS-CoV-2 \cite{Prem2020}, as well as determining optimal vaccination strategies.
-To this end, we make use of the Fluid community detection algorithm proposed by \cite{pares2018} which is advantageous for sparse graphs since the algorithm complexity is {\em linear} to the number of non-zero edges in the network, i.e. $\mathcal{O}(|E|)$.\\
+We begin by performing some preliminary analysis of the network data in order to better understand the underlying graph structures.
+The overlapped network (i.e. $\sum^{78}_{t = 1} \mathbf{A}_t$) of all the time steps is shown in Fig. \ref{fig:over_net}(a) where a clear community structure can be observed.
+Identifying these communities is crucial to simulating the disease spread \cite{Kiss2005}, especially for a highly infectious virus like SARS-CoV-2 \cite{Prem2020}, and to determining optimal vaccination strategies.
+Much effort has been given to developing community-detection algorithms in social networks \cite{agbehadji2021clustering,pares2018}.
+In this work, we make use of the Fluid community detection algorithm proposed by \cite{pares2018}, which is advantageous for sparse graphs since the algorithm complexity is {\em linear} to the number of non-zero edges in the network, i.e. $\mathcal{O}(|E|)$.\\

-In real applications, specifying the number of communities remains usually cumbersome.
+In real applications, specifying the number of communities is usually difficult.
 Here, we apply several times the community detection algorithms against different assumed community numbers $k_c$, before evaluating the performance rate $p^r (\mathcal{C})$ \cite{FORTUNATO2010} of the obtained partition $\mathcal{C}$.
-The latter, defined as
+The latter is defined as

-where $|E_c|, |E_{\bar{c}}|$ indicate respectively the number of edges intra- and inter-clusters.
+where $|E_c|, |E_{\bar{c}}|$ indicate the number of edges of intra- and inter-clusters respectively.
 The performance rate is commonly used as an indicator for finding the optimal community number, which is a standard approach for graph clustering problems.
-According to the result presented in Fig.~\ref{fig:over_net}(b) where we observe clearly a stationary of performance rate starting from $k_c = 4$, we choose to proceed with the optimal number of clusters $k^o_c = 3$.
-The final clustering result is displayed in Fig.~\ref{fig:over_net}(a) where clusters/communities are shown in red, green and blue color.
-The three detected communities are equivalently distributed, as shown by the reordered adjacency matrix (Fig.~\ref{fig:over_net}(c)), respectively with 106, 110 and 111 nodes.
-From a practical point of view, these communities could be considered as different grades or classes in the high school, with a similar structure to the graph data presented in \cite{Guclu2016}. \\
+According to the result presented in Fig.~\ref{fig:over_net}(b), where we clearly observe a stationary performance rate starting from $k_c = 4$, we choose to proceed with the optimal number of clusters $k^o_c = 3$.
+The final clustering result is displayed in Fig.~\ref{fig:over_net}(a) where clusters/communities are shown in red, green and blue.
+The three detected communities are equivalently distributed, as shown by the reordered adjacency matrix (Fig.~\ref{fig:over_net}(c)), with 106, 110 and 111 nodes respectively.
+From a practical perspective, these communities could be considered as different grades or classes in the high school, with a similar structure to the graph data presented in \cite{Guclu2016}. \\